What is required? What needs to be done? What steps must be taken?

 Heat in winter?!
 Site-wide weatherization?
 Oh, yes, thank you!?
-In fact, given that Paolo, whenever he was asked if he'd have done anything differently if he were to start over again, building Arcosanti from scratch, responded immediately with one word: "Insulation;" how can it not be of benefit to honor his humble acknowledgement of his own mistake by placing correction of it at the top of an Arcosanti-wide "to-do-now" list?
+In fact, given the fact that Paolo Soleri, whenever he was asked if he'd have done anything differently if he were to start over again, building Arcosanti from scratch, responded immediately with one word: "Insulation;" how can it not be of benefit to honor his simple acknowledgement of his own mistake by placing correction of it at the top of an Arcosanti-wide "to-do-now" list?

-Plus, here's a super-bonus: Retrofitting existing structures will not require a host of official permits for new construction, right?
-Therefore, postponing the challenge of having to pave the road from the Junction and upgrade the septic system is de rigueur rather than an "Aw shucks, do we still gotta wait?"
+Plus, here's a super-bonus: Retrofitting existing structures will not necessarily require a host of official permits for new construction, right?
+Therefore, postponing the challenge of having to pave the road from the Junction and upgrade the septic system is side-stepped, Wouldn't we rather have that than "Aw shucks, do we still gotta wait?"

 Just sayin' - ya know? - is all I'm doin' here, folks.
 That's all.
 It's easy to get caught up in what didn't happen, what hasn't worked.
 It's easy to get caught up in spinning your wheels, trying to reinvent the wheel.
 But you don't have to stay stuck, as the Nearling thesis says.
 The strategy I'm proposing here can give new life to the Arcosanti Workshop program.
 Its cost-benefit will be both immediate and compelling.